emlab-ucsb/global-shark-catch-risk/README.md

 # Description

-This repository contains code used in the paper: Burns, E.S., Bradley, D., Thomas, L.R. (in prep).
+This repository contains code used in the paper: Burns, E.S., Bradley, D., Thomas, L.R. (in revisions).
 Global hotspots of shark interactions with industrial longline fisheries.

 For any questions, comments, or concerns, please contact Echelle Burns [echelle_burns@uscb.edu](echelle_burns@ucsb.edu).